loafoe/helm2cf/README.md

 With that said, this project can save you massive amounts of time when tasked with converting a Helm chart to a semi-usable set of CF manifests.
 You also get to use existing Helm templates and logic.

-Unintentionally it might fill a gap in the CF world, namely the lack of nice templating and deployment definition, Helm :)
+Unintentionally, it might fill a gap in the CF world, namely the lack of nice templating and deployment definition tool: Helm 🙈

 # usage